ScalaWilliam/amazon-wishlist-api/README.md

 Amazon Wishlist Scraper API
 ====
-A PHP5 based Amazon Wishlist API with supporting examples and code around it.
+A PHP5 based Amazon Wishlist Scraper API with supporting examples and code around it.

 Developed By [William Narmontas](https://vynar.com/)